Murderous May: Spike in homicides following Covid-19 lockdown

 READ MORE:

-This week alone police announced five different homicide investigations were underway after alleged murders.
+This week alone police announced five different homicide investigations were underway after alleged homicides.

 Assistant Commissioner Richard Chambers who oversees investigations and serious crime could not comment on what may be behind the spike or if there were any trends emerging.